Editorial Workflow

 Editorial and Peer Review Policy

-MedPharmRes applies a single-blinded peer review process (the reviewers know the authors name but not vice-versa) with a rigorous editorial screening and assessment process involving several stages.
+MedPharmRes applies a double-blinded peer review process (both the authors and reviewers keep their anonymity) with a rigorous editorial screening and assessment process involving several stages.
 These processes are carried out through the Editorial Manager System by Aries Systems Corporation, USA.
 Only manuscripts that meet our editorial criteria will be sent for review, typically by two or three reviewers.
 The manuscript will be reviewed and evaluated based on originality, technical research, and relevance to journal contributions.

 Initial Checks